zbum/netty-spring-example/README.md

     Escape character is '^]'.
     Your channel key is /0:0:0:0:0:0:0:1:57220
 ```
-* Your channel key (ID) is 04e9b346-50ec-4810-bd59-6daba2cc6f54
+* Your channel key (ID) is /0:0:0:0:0:0:0:1:57220.
-* Connect to this server by telnet command on annother terminal.
+* Connect to this server by telnet command on another terminal.
 ```
     $ telnet localhost 8090
     Trying ::1...